gabriellemalate/MoodMemory/README.md

 #### Memory Home Page
 *nice to have*.
-if able to display: *it is still a nice to have functional* feature. full functionality beyond display are *not* part of my guidelines for submssion completion.
+if able to display: *it is still a nice to have non-functional feature*. full functionality beyond display are *not* part of my guidelines for submssion completion.
 ![](extras.pdf)

 #### Memory Library Page